alive-one/PowerShell-System-Hardware-Info/README.md

 ```
 Then it is alright.

-04. Create user for remote clients with suddicient privileges to write data to your database.
+04. Create user for remote clients with privileges to write data to your database.
 (You must still have mysql-console open in your terminal).
 Execute commands:

 >CREATE USER 'sqlwriter'@'192.168.0.%' IDENTIFIED BY 'your-secure-password';